 Image source: Getty Images.

-The bull case for Targa Resources
+The case against Targa Resources

-The bear case for Targa Resources
+The case for Targa Resources

 More From The Motley Fool